jseto/web-wish-to-go/src/pages/index-data/highlights/trip-planer-highlight.md

 ### Trip Planning Tool for Enhanced Reader's Experience

-To complement the Wish List, the plugin implements a **Trip Planner** where your readers can plan their next trip based on the **destinations stored in the wish list**.
+To complement the Wish List, the plugin implements a **Trip Planner** where your readers can plan their next trip based on the **destinations stored in the wish list app**.

 - Select destination from different countries.
 - Synchronize **Flights** and destination arriving and leaving dates.